ChatGPT Treats Uploaded JSON as Plain Text Instead of Structured Data

 5. JSON is in a Project / Custom GPT knowledge file

-How to spot it: The JSON was uploaded once at Project setup.
-It does not appear as a per-message attachment.
+How to spot it: The JSON was uploaded once at Project or GPT setup (Configure → Knowledge, capped at 20 files / 512 MB each).
+It does not appear as a per-message attachment in the conversation.
 Aggregate questions return retrieved snippets, not totals.

-Voice mode, certain mobile flows, and some Custom GPTs ship without Code Interpreter enabled.
-Numerical answers on data files in those modes are always estimates.
+Voice mode, certain mobile flows, and any Custom GPT that did not check Code Interpreter & Data Analysis ship without the Python sandbox.
+Numerical answers on data files in those surfaces are always estimates.

 7. Token budget hit, file truncated silently